rickbenavidez/ruby_llm/docs/_advanced/rails.md

 ### Working with Attachments

-If you've set up ActiveStorage as described above, you can easily send attachments to AI models with automatic type detection:
+With [ActiveStorage configured](#activestorage-setup-optional), send files to AI models:

 ```ruby
 # Create a chat